In this article, we summoned helpful tips to help you with Solid API integration.

 - Operation types

 Kindly note: You must have an active PCI DSS certificate to work with recurring payments using a host to host connection.
-If you have no such certificate - you can use the "Solid" payment form to perform payments.
+If you have no such certificate - you can use the "Solidgate" payment form or payment page to perform payments.

 Access to SolidGate API